jacobvarner/hoops-jacobvarner/_posts/2020-8-8-2020-2021-sec-basketball-roster-turnover-and-returning-contribution-roundup.md

 Buzz Williams joins Nate Oates and Eric Musselman as the most recent batch of highly touted up-and-coming coaches to join the league last season.
 With all going into their second year in the SEC, Buzz Williams will try to keep up with them through returning talent and a highly ranked recruiting class of his own.

 The Aggies won enough games last season to finish in the top of the league after a pretty poor non-conference showing.
 If Buzz Williams can get this year's team to match the full season to last year's conference play success, Texas A&M might have enough to make it back to the post-season.
-The two top-100, four-stars joining the squad along with graduate transfer Kevin Marfo should provide a spark to pair with the returning skill and hopefully, the Aggies can get back into conference title conversation if things go their way.
+The two top-100, 4-stars joining the squad along with graduate transfer Kevin Marfo should provide a spark to pair with the returning skill and hopefully, the Aggies can get back into conference title conversation if things go their way.

 {% include ad-content.html %}